davidbartonau/lvm-thin-sendrcv/README.md

 # lvm-thin-sendrcv
-Send and receive incremental / thin LVM snapshots
+Send and receive incremental / thin LVM snapshots.
+Synchronise an LVM volume to a remote server by transmitting only the difference between snapshots.

 # Purpose
 LVM volumes (LVs) are useful, however synchronising them between machines is generally slow, especially when repeated.
 The goals of this project are: